Slack and Discord

 image

-The resulting work item will be located in the space's Inbox or Todo status column, depending on if it has a backlog or not.
+The resulting work item will be located in the space's default status column.